 The default EPS bearer context usage restriction policy does not apply to UE detected emergency calls.

-Sending media is restricted according to the default EPS bearer context usage restriction policy, if sending media is restricted according to at least one default EPS bearer context usage restriction policy part of the default EPS bearer context usage restriction policy.
+Sending media is restricted according to the default EPS bearer context usage restriction policy, if sending media is restricted according to at least one default EPS bearer context usage restriction policy part of the default EPS bearer context usage restriction policy or if the UE is roaming.

 Sending media is restricted according to the default EPS bearer context usage restriction policy part if: